The best Sony portrait lenses

 |

-While Tamron decided to release the excellent Tamron 70-180mm f/2.8 Di III VXD that I decided to buy because of its quality and price, Sony was for a while “a bit behind”.
-So, at the end of 2021, Sony finally decided to release a Mk II version of its famous 70-200mm f/2.8.
+While Tamron decided to release the excellent Tamron 70-180mm f/2.8 Di III VXD that I decided to buy because of its quality and price, Sony was, for a while, a bit behind.
+So, at the end of 2021, Sony finally decided to release a Mk Ifirst version of its famous 70-200mm f/2.8.

-This second version offers a better package than the I version which was getting old.
-The image quality is exceptional from full aperture and closing the diaphragm does not improve much.
+This second version offers a better package than the first version which was starting to show its age.
+The image quality is exceptional from full aperture and stopping down does not improve much.
 The lens offers all the classic options of GM lenses such as the distance limiter (used to limit the focus area), three stabilization modes and an aperture ring (a first for Sony on a zoom).
-The lens is also 500g lighter than the I version.
+The lens is also 500g lighter than the first version.

-You have here the best of the best if you are looking for a bright standard zoom, but at a high price.
-If you are on a tighter budget and looking for a quality lens, my Tamron 70-180mm f/2.8 is still a very good choice.
+You have here the very best if you are looking for a bright standard zoom, but at a high price.
+If you are on a tighter budget and looking for a quality lens, my Tamron 70-180mm f/2.8 is still a very strong choice.

 | Features | Visual |